Devil Doll (Slovenian band): Dies Irae (1993–1996)

 In July 1993, Devil Doll entered Tivoli Studios for recording of The Day of Wrath – Dies Irae.
 During a mixing session, the studio caught fire.
-Both Jurij Toni and Mr. Doctor were able to escape, although Toni ended up hospitalised for several days.
+Both Jurij Toni and Mr. Doctor escaped, although Toni ended up hospitalised for several days.
 Mr. Doctor refused to re-record the album, and rumours of a split-up began circulating.
 20 copies of a book containing the sheet music for The Day of Wrath – Dies Irae, as well as a tape of the unmixed recording, was released, though.

 At the end of 1994, Mr. Doctor finally agreed to re-record Dies Irae.
 The recording started in January 1995 in Akademik Studios.
 Devil Doll was backed by the Slovenian Philharmonic Orchestra, of which band member Sasha Olenjuk was the leader and first violinist.
 Later, Norina Radovan, a Croatian soprano, was recruited to sing a duet with Mr. Doctor on the album.
-The recording was released in February 1996 and is the only composition to consist of multiple tracks (Eliogabalus consists of two tracks, but these are two different compositions supposed to have been released on two different albums).
+The recording was released in February 1996 and is the only composition to consist of multiple tracks.
+(Eliogabalus consists of two tracks, but these are two different compositions supposed to have been released on two different albums.)